I teach about humanity, nature, and their complex relationship. P.S. Humans are nature.

 I understand (personally, professionally, and academically) how complex life can be and the many difficulties it can present.
 I also know that change is always possible.

-I have a Masters degree is Spiritual Care & Psychotherapy and am a member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists.
+I have a Masters degree is Spiritual Care & Psychotherapy, am a Registered Psychotherapist (Qualifying), and am a member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists.